conductor-sdk/conductor-python/workers.md

 }
 ```
 ### HTTP Task

 Make a request to an HTTP(S) endpoint.
-The task allows making GET, PUT, POST, DELETE, HEAD, PATCH requests.
+The task allows for GET, PUT, POST, DELETE, HEAD, and PATCH requests.

-**Using code to create an HTTP task**
+#### Using Code to Create HTTP Task

 ```python
 from conductor.client.workflow.task.http_task import HttpTask